Posts Tagged ‘A. Raja’

 I have come to revise my opinion of Gandhi as I came to revise on Tolstoy.
 Henri Troyat’s biography and few others made me realize the great man was far from a saint.
-But whatever faults,-his pettiness obtuseness to see the obvious, his vision and life-work is secure.
+But whatever faults,-his pettiness, obtuseness to see the obvious, his vision and life-work is secure.
 In his faults he is like you and me.
 He was a man, real.
-Baring his innermost thoughts written down in his diary to his wife in his lexicon is sincerity but was it prudent?
+Baring his innermost thoughts in his diary but letting his wife read them may have spelt sincerity in his lexicon but was it prudent?
+I hope not.
 Great men also have their weakness when their mind sleeps on the job.
-WE Gladstone thought he was doing a great service to want to save the ‘angels’ and in working it disn’t seem so so simple.
-Human heart is so treacherous that the great men follows the lead at a point of time at some premise but sooner or later some other impulse takes on the controls.
-His diary and his confession at his deathbed that he didn’t sin shows how deceived he was.
+WE Gladstone thought he was doing a great service to want to save the ‘angels’ but in working it would not work so simple.
+Human heart is so treacherous that the great men follows the lead based on some curious premise but sooner or later natural impulses take on the control ( DH Lawrence was right).
+His diary and his confession at his deathbed we may accept as genuine and that he didn’t sin; but is it necessary to prove nature had nothing to do with it?
 Gandhi may be accused for homoeroticism and it only makes him human.
 Another canard, his using his his nieces to prove his self control over his body may or may not be true.
 Even if it is true it doesn’t in no way detract from his greatness.
 His lifework of nonviolence as a political weapon makes him a great soul.
 Forget his fads, his political ideas and opinions.
 He has been proved wrong as well as vindicated in great many things.
 He stands 100 percent Indian since his life and its thrust made cultural icons of our past like Buddha, Mahavira Jain and their thoughts relevant in far greater measure relevant for our century.

 In spite of whatever revelations the new book may carry Gandhi is secure as far as I am concerned.